antrikshkmr/Checklist-WebApp/README.md

 ## Getting Started

-Clone down this repository.
-You will need `node.js` and `git` installed globally on your machine.
+Clone this repository.
+You will need `Node.js` and `Git` installed globally on your machine.

 ## Installation and Setup Instructions